Sequoia National Park California, USA Travel Guide

 Follow official "Sequoia and Kings Canyon National Parks" accounts on Facebook or Instagram for real-time updates.
 Search for podcasts or online videos about the park or Sierra Nevada for inspiration.

 Dehydration risk is present at higher elevations.
-Always carry plenty of water.
+Always have plenty of water on hand.

 Store all food properly in bear-resistant containers or lockers.

-Especially in winter, verify road status and chain requirements via the NPS website.
+Notably in the wintertime, verify road status and chain requirements via the NPS website.

 Cell service is unreliable throughout much of Sequoia National Park.
-Always download maps and essential information for offline access.
+Always download maps and key details for offline access.

 Book in-park lodging or campgrounds as early as possible, especially for peak season.